-The right side of the heart, comprising the right atrium and ventricle, collects and pumps blood to the lungs through the pulmonary arteries.
+- The right side of the heart includes the right atrium and ventricle.
+It collects and pumps blood to the lungs through the pulmonary arteries.

-The lungs refresh the blood with a new supply of oxygen.
+- The lungs give the blood a new supply of oxygen.
 The lungs also breathe out carbon dioxide, a waste product.

-Oxygen-rich blood then enters the left side of the heart, comprising the left atrium and ventricle.
+- Oxygen-rich blood then enters the left side of the heart, including the left atrium and ventricle.

-The left side of the heart pumps blood through the aorta to supply tissues throughout the body with oxygen and nutrients.
+- The left side of the heart pumps blood through the largest artery in the body (aorta) to supply tissues throughout the body with oxygen and nutrients.

-During contraction (systole), your ventricles contract, forcing blood into the vessels to your lungs and body.
+- During contraction (systole), your ventricles squeeze tight, forcing blood into the vessels to your lungs and body.

-Electrical impulses begin high in the right atrium and travel through specialized pathways to the ventricles, delivering the signal for the heart to pump.
+- Electrical signals begin high in the upper right chamber (right atrium) and travel through specialized pathways to the ventricles, delivering the signal for the heart to pump.

-The conduction system keeps your heart beating in a coordinated and normal rhythm, which keeps blood circulating.
+- The system keeps your heart beating in a coordinated and normal rhythm, which keeps blood flowing.